Followers: Is the Japanese Show Inspired by a True Story?

 Followers Netflix season 2

 The Japanese cinema, domestically known as Hoga, is one of the biggest and oldest film industries in the world.
 That’s the reason why it comes as no surprise that Netflix is not starting to invest in Japanese movies and shows.
-The streaming giant’s new Japanese drama series, ‘Followers’, navigates the lives of several individuals who are determined to follow their own dreams.
+The streaming giant’s new Japanese drama series, ‘Followers,’ navigates the lives of several individuals who are determined to follow their own dreams.
 Moreover, the show also subtly portrays the negative impact of social media and how it cannot replace real human interactions.
-So if you’re starting wonder if it is actually based on real-life events, read on further to know all about its inspirations.
+So, if you’re starting to wonder if it is actually based on real-life events, read on further to learn about its inspirations.

-When Netflix had first approached Mika Ninagawa, she had assumed that she is expected to create something that is appealing to an international audience.
-However, much later, she was affirmed that she can go ahead and create something that appeals to the local taste.
+When Netflix first approached Mika Ninagawa, she assumed that she was expected to create something that was appealing to an international audience.
+However, much later, she was affirmed that she could go ahead and create something that appealed to the local taste.
 This, in turn, also gives international viewers a whole new perspective of a city they previously thought they knew.
 In an interview, Ninagawa even claimed that the show reflects on some of her own personal experiences.
 Although she did not explain this in detail, one can assume that Rimi’s character from the series is possibly inspired by her own life.

-In her interview with artsy, the director also recalled her childhood days where she was deeply drawn to the art of photography and was extremely passionate about it.
+In her interview with Artsy, the director also recalled her childhood days when she was deeply drawn to the art of photography and was extremely passionate about it.
 But as she further began pursuing her dream, she, too, had a fair share of ups and downs.
-In the interview, she specifically says “All that I felt at the time — the fear of being consumed, people’s desires, the intense envy of the boys, the fact of being a woman — greatly influenced my photographs that followed, as well as the movies I make.”
+In the interview, she specifically says, “All that I felt at the time — the fear of being consumed, people’s desires, the intense envy of the boys, the fact of being a woman — greatly influenced my photographs that followed, as well as the movies I make.”
 This itself sums up many themes of ‘Followers.’
-The main character of the series, Natsume, initially seems to be very passionate about her dreams but she later forgets to prepare herself for her downfall and gets really consumed by her own fame.
+The main character of the series, Natsume, initially seems to be very passionate about her dreams, but she later forgets to prepare herself for her downfall and becomes really consumed by her own fame.

 Adding to this, in another interview, she also said that the mother-son relationship between two of the characters of the series is a reflection of her own life.
 She further explained how she has always been active on social media but she realizes that it has own positives and negatives.
 In conclusion, by and large, ‘Followers’ is Mika Ninagawa’s personal story and segments of her own life are sporadically distributed throughout its storyline.